appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/ext-libraries.md

 ![Installing custom JavaScript libraries](/img/customjs.gif)

-* On the Explorer tab,
+* Navigate to the Explorer tab
 * Click the `+` sign next to `Libraries`.
 * Paste the URL into the designated field.
 For example:
 ```js